Privacy Policy

 We do not sell your personal data to any third party.
 We share your personal data only where it is necessary for the delivery of our services, where required by law, or where you have given your consent.
 The categories of recipients include:

-Where you have selected a particular Golden Visa-eligible investment fund, we will share your personal data with the relevant fund manager for the purposes of your subscription and application.
-We only share data with the fund manager(s) you have chosen to engage with.
-Fund managers are independent data controllers and process your data in accordance with their own privacy policies, which we encourage you to review.
+Where you have selected a particular Golden Visa-eligible investment route (whether a qualifying fund in Portugal or a qualifying investment in Italy), we will share your personal data with the relevant fund manager or investment facilitator for the purposes of your subscription and application.
+We only share data with the fund manager(s) or investment facilitator(s) you have chosen to engage with.
+Fund managers and investment facilitators are independent data controllers and process your data in accordance with their own privacy policies, which we encourage you to review.

 6.2 Immigration Lawyers

-If you choose to use our independent immigration lawyer, we will share relevant personal data with them for the purposes of advising on and progressing your Golden Visa application.
+If you choose to use our recommended immigration lawyer (whether in Portugal or Italy), we will share relevant personal data with them for the purposes of advising on and progressing your Golden Visa application.
 This sharing only occurs with your consent.
 The immigration lawyer operates as an independent data controller for the legal services they provide.

-We coordinate the translation and apostille of documents as part of the Golden Visa process.
-This may involve sharing copies of personal documents with accredited translation and apostille service providers, who act as data processors on our behalf.
+We coordinate the translation, apostille, and legalisation of documents as part of the Golden Visa process in both Portugal and Italy.
+This may involve sharing copies of personal documents with accredited translation, apostille, and legalisation service providers, who act as data processors on our behalf under a written Data Processing Agreement in accordance with Article 28 of the UK GDPR.

 6.5 Technology Service Providers